Electrical injury: Torture

+Several deliberate uses of electric shock are considered torture.

-Electric shocks are used as a method of torture, for example in the Tucker Telephone, since the received voltage and current can be controlled with precision and used to cause pain and fear while avoiding visible damage to the victim's body.
+The Tucker Telephone is a torture device that was used in the Tucker State Prison Farm, Arkansas, whereby the received voltage and current could be controlled with precision, thus causing pain and fear while avoiding visible damage to the victim's body.

 Electrical torture has been used in war and by repressive regimes since the 1930s.
 During the Algerian War electrical torture was used by French military forces.
 Amnesty International published a statement that Russian military forces in Chechnya tortured local women with electric shocks by attaching wires onto their breasts.

 The use of electric shocks to torture political prisoners of the Brazilian military dictatorship (1964 - 1985) is detailed in the final report of the National Truth Commission, published December 10, 2014.

 The es is a method of torture whereby the victim is strapped to a metal frame and subjected to electric shock.
 It has been used in a number of contexts in South America.
 The parrilla was commonly used at Villa Grimaldi, a prison complex maintained by Dirección de Inteligencia Nacional, a part of the Pinochet regime.
 In the 1970s, during the Dirty War, the parrilla was used in Argentina.
 Francisco Tenório Júnior (known as Tenorinho), a Brazilian piano player, was subjected to the parrilla during the military dictatorship in Brazil.

 The Islamic State has used electric shocks to torture and kill captives.

 Advocates for the mentally ill and some psychiatrists such as Thomas Szasz have asserted that electroconvulsive therapy (ECT) is torture when used without a bona fide medical benefit against recalcitrant or non-responsive patients.

-The Judge Rotenberg Center in Canton, Massachusetts has been condemned for torture by the United Nations special rapporteur on torture for its use of electric shocks as punishment as part of its behavior modification program.
+The Judge Rotenberg Center in Canton, Massachusetts, has been condemned for torture by the United Nations special rapporteur on torture for its use of electric shocks with the purpose of punishment as part of its behavior modification program.

 Japanese serial killer Futoshi Matsunaga used electric shocks to control his victims.